Jérémy Livolant

-Jérémy Livolant (born 9 January 1998) is a French professional footballer who played as a winger or striker for Portuguese club Casa Pia.
+Jérémy Livolant (born 9 January 1998) is a French professional footballer who plays as a winger for Primeira Liga club Casa Pia.

 Club career

 Livolant is a youth exponent from Guingamp.
 He made his Ligue 1 debut on 6 December 2015 against Bordeaux.

 He scored his first professional goal with Guingamp on 19 October 2020 against Auxerre.

 On 27 July 2023, Ligue 2 side Bordeaux announced the signing of Livolant on a three-year contract, for a reported fee of €1.2 million.

+On 16 September 2024, Livolant moved to Portugal, signing a three-year contract with Primeira Liga club Casa Pia.